top of page

 Most people express the desire to 'die peacefully in my sleep’ but few humans, or pets, do.
 In our country, thankfully, few people have to watch another, or themselves experience, a truly natural death.
 Many worry euthanasia will be painful & wonder if it's better to ‘let nature take its course’.
 'Nature' is not always kind.
 In nature, animals live outside, in a daily struggle to survive, and where, even predators are prey, and if injured or ill, they don't linger.
 The goal of elective humane euthanasia is to speed the process as painlessly as possible.

-In pet euthanasia, (esp. when done by a veterinarian without technician support), commonly, but not always, a tranquilizer is injected n subcutaneously, causing at most a stinging sensation.
-Once the pet is sedated, another injection is administered, usually intravenously, of a very concentrated barbiturate solution.
-The drug causes rapid & irreversible unconsciousness, & brain death.
-Depending on the pet's condition, the heart may beat for a short time, especially large dogs, may breathe deeply for some time after the drug is given.
-The limbs may stretch and the mouth move, but rarely will they vocalize.
-These are reflexes & don’t mean your pet is in pain or suffering.
 Although one needs to be careful using this term, with an anesthetic overdose, in a way, they do 'go to sleep' – never to wake.
 (Unless kept very cold, pets held for burial may show tiny muscle twitches for some time after death).
-Establishing an IV catheter, which almost always involves a larger needle, is even more difficult than simply injecting into a vein, & can be painful unless done after sedation, so unless a large volume is to be infused, it's mostly unnecessary questionably humane.
+Establishing an IV catheter, which almost always involves a larger needle, is more difficult than injecting into a vein, & can be painful unless done after sedation, so unless a large volume is to be infused, it's not only unnecessary, it is questionably humane.

 bottom of page